-- Notice of termination can be given either by letter to the Cellor Corner, 179 Offord Road, London N1 1LR, or by email to email@example.com.
+- Notice of termination can be given either by letter to the Cello Corner, 179 Offord Road, London N1 1LR or by email to firstname.lastname@example.org.

 - If the parent does not give notice of termination as set out above, then the contract automatically renews and continues for the next term.
 In that event, the parent (or guardian) becomes liable to pay the fee for the next term in full, pursuant to Clause 8 above.

-- If, upon termination of this contract, the parent (or guardian) has already paid fees for subsequent terms (for which no lessons will be provided following termination of the contract), then the teacher will refund all payments already made that relate to such future (cancelled) terms.
+- If upon termination of this contract, the parent (or guardian) has already paid fees for subsequent terms (for which no lessons will be provided following termination of the contract), then the teacher will refund all payments already made that relate to such future (canceled) terms.